 PGR14.10 Regulations when the examiners recommend outcome PGR14.6.1R D: Degree not awarded and no resubmission permitted

 PGR14.10.1R Where the examiners recommend that the degree is not awarded, i.e. that the candidate has ‘failed’ the award; the examiners will prepare an agreed joint statement of the deficiencies of the thesis or collection of published work and critical commentary including the rationale for their recommendation.
-This will be considered by the Research Degrees Award Board.
+This will be considered by the Taught and Research Degrees Award Board (RDAB).
 Where RDAB agrees this outcome, the examiners’ statement will be forwarded to the candidate by the Board together with the formal notification of the outcome.
 The candidate will be withdrawn from the award.

 Graduate School Handbook part 14 continued